mdscheuerell/EnvDataSci/README.md

 ## Safety

-If you feel unsafe or at-risk in any way while taking any course, contact SafeCampus, 206-685-7233 anytime--no matter where you work or study--to anonymously discuss safety and well-being concerns for yourself or others.
+If you feel unsafe or at-risk in any way while taking any course, contact SafeCampus, 206-685-7233 anytime&ndash;no matter where you work or study&ndash;to anonymously discuss safety and well-being concerns for yourself or others.
 SafeCampus can provide individualized support, discuss short- and long-term solutions, and connect you with additional resources when requested.
 For a broader range of resources and assistance see the Husky Health & Well-Being website.

 ## Schedule